-The new Coachman’s Quarters was a complete refurbishment of the owners flat in our house built in 1856.
+The new Coachman’s Quarters was a complete refurbishment of the owners flat in our house to provide a larger self catering flat.
 While searching for a name, we realised that it was in fact the old stable and Coachman’s room next to the old coach house, hence the name.

 We have endeavoured to refurbish it in a fairly modern style, although with a few touches to link to its history with the Coachman.
 There is a large sitting room with an oak floor covered in part by Turkish rugs and with a window overlooking the sea.